Luxury electric ancient Greek Mythology inspired dining interior of Bacchanalia, Mayfair, London

 Il Gattopardo

-Here to prove that Mayfair can very much change its spots is this chilled new Italian restaurant on Albemarle Street.
+Here to prove that Mayfair can very much change its spots is this chilled, Italian restaurant on Albemarle Street.
 It’s a bit retro and a bit relaxed, with a huge glass-roofed dining room that feels like a cosy conservatory (stay here ‘til late, the roof will lift, and you’ll be brought a cigar menu).
-Dishes are straight-up, simple Italian classics with a couple of showstoppers like lobster gnocchi thrown in for good measure.
+Dishes are straight-up, simple Italian classics with a couple of showstoppers like lobster linguine thrown in for good measure.
 And you can read our full review here.

 Insider’s tip: order to share, including the crisp, caper-crowned veal Milanese and the blushing lamb chops with a dribble of jus.